CHECKED: Chinese COVID-19 Fake News Dataset: Data Collection

 \begin{CJK*}{UTF8}{gbsn}

 \end{CJK*}

 \paragraph{II.
-Identifying Microblog Topics.} After a broad investigation, we finally select a total of 38 keywords to determine whether a microblog is relevant to COVID-19 or not.
+Identifying Microblog Topics.} After a broad investigation, we finally select a total of 39 keywords to determine whether a microblog is relevant to COVID-19 or not.
 All the identified keywords are listed in Table \ref{tab:keywords}, which relate to (i) the name of the virus and disease, (ii) pandemic, (iii) the figures and organizations playing a pivotal role in combating the pandemic, (iv) medical supplies, and (v) policies.
 Most keywords are in Chinese (32 keywords) and a few, as commonly-used professional terms (e.g., N95), are in English (6 keywords).
 English keywords are case-insensitive.
 A microblog containing \textit{any} of the keywords in our list is regarded as relevant to COVID-19.
+To guarantee the data quality and news relevance, we also manually checked all fetched news articles and removed those irrelevant to COVID-19.

 \paragraph{III.
 Collection Interval.} For an unbiased data collection, we collected both real and fake microblogs (news events) from December 2019, when the coronavirus was first identified in Wuhan, Heibei, China~\cite{huang2020clinical}, to August 2020 (nine months).